alexsaunderswps/User-Guides/finished/English/markdown_files/library_management_guide.md

 - Meta prevents the removal of certain applications
 - These applications should be locked and hidden to minimize the opportunities for abuse

+**A certain application can not be hidden**
+- Meta may remove the ability to hide certain, or all, applications
+- These applications should be locked to minimize the opportunities for abuse
+<div style="page-break-after: always;"></div>

 **Many applications are visible in the Library panel**
 - Meta automatically installs, or makes visible, various applications
 - WPS cannot prevent the display or installation of certain applications
 - Follow the steps to **Lock**, **Uninstall**, and **Hide** applications
-- Forcing WildXR to autolaunch will remove some opportunity to abuse the VR system
+- Forcing WildXR to auto-launch will remove some opportunity to abuse the VR system

 **Unable to unlock applications once locked**
 - WPS Staff are unable to recover a forgotten Passcode
-- Ensure that Passcodes are kept in a secured location or Password management application
+- Ensure that Passcodes are kept in a secure location or Password management application
 - Use a memorable, but not overly simple, passcode to lock applications
 - A factory reset will be necessary to restore access to apps if a Passcode has been lost
-<div style="page-break-after: always;"></div>

 ## Important Security Notes